ebabel-eu/jquery-plugin/README.md

 ## todo:

+* Add callbacks as options.
-* Use QUnit to write several unit tests for the plugin.
+* Use QUnit to write several unit tests for the plugin, including test coverage.
-* Add HTML linting for the sample file.
+* Add HTML linting for the sample file https://www.npmjs.com/package/grunt-html-validation